 Distance learning by radio happened in 1906, as the University of Wisconsin (formerly University of Wisconsin-Extension) was founded as a distance-teaching unit.
 From 1917 to 1919, the professors of the said university started with an amateur wireless station known as WHA, now known as WPR or Wisconsin Public Radio.
 It was the first federally-licensed radio station in Madison, WI which was solely dedicated to educational broadcasting at the time it was founded.

-Thomas Edison witnessed the significant rise in the way visual media was used to study the sciences.
+Thomas Edison witnessed a significant rise in the way visual media was used to study the sciences.

 Current Trends on Distance Learning and Free Online Courses